jfrog/partner-integrations/Slack/Platform/README.md

 Next, go to the **Administration** section and then click on **Security**.

 Then click on **+ New Client Integration**.
-Provide it a name and then Generate your ID and Secret.
+Provide it a name and then from the dropdown under Application, select Slack.

+Then click on **Next, Generate your ID and Secret.**.

 <img src="https://github.com/jfrog/partner-integrations/blob/main/Slack/Platform/images/image5.png?raw=true" width="600">